 The Secretary shall be bonded.

 Section 4.
-The Treasurer shall, be responsible for the following duties:
+The Treasurer shall be responsible for the following duties:

-Receive funds from all sources for which the Pawnee Business Council is held accountable, and maintain financial records which shall reflect actual receipts and disbursements of all funds and which shall reflect the financial position of the Pawnee Nation of Oklahoma.
+Receive funds from all sources for which the Pawnee Business Council is held accountable and maintain financial records which shall reflect actual receipts and disbursements of all funds, and which shall reflect the financial position of the Pawnee Nation;

-Deposit funds from any and all sources for which the Pawnee Business Council is held accountable in an insured bank or other approved financial institution.
+Deposit funds from any and all sources for which the Pawnee Business Council is held accountable in an insured bank or other approved financial institution;

-Disburse by check, the funds from any and all funds for which the Pawnee Business Council.
-All checks shall be signed by the Treasurer and countersigned by the President.
+Disburse funds for the Pawnee Business Council authorizes.
+Funds shall be disbursed by the Treasurer and approved according to the hierarchy listed under Article V;

-An annual independent audit of all funds for which the Pawnee Business Council is held accountable.
+An annual independent audit of all funds for which the Pawnee Business Council is held accountable;

-Present financial status reports and budget reports as determined by the Pawnee Business Council.
+Present financial status reports and budget reports as determined by the Pawnee Business Council;

-Perform the duties of Secretary, in the absence of Secretary.
+Perform the duties of the Secretary, in the absence of the Secretary;

-The Treasurer shall be bonded.
+The Treasurer shall be bonded; and

+If the Treasurer fails to fulfill his or her Constitutional or statutory duties of the office of the Treasurer, funds may be jointly disbursed by two (2) officers of the Pawnee Business Council.

 ARTICLE V - DUTIES OF OFFICERS (CLEAN)